puppeteer/puppeteer/docs/api.md

 #### browser.defaultBrowserContext()
 - returns: <[BrowserContext]>

-Returns default browser context.
-Default browser context cannot be closed.
+Returns the default browser context.
+The default browser context can not be closed.

 #### browser.disconnect()